zackforbing/chiffre-zmk/README.md

 Keep in mind that each ZMK "keycode" is made up of a [behavior](https://zmk.dev/docs/features/keymaps#behaviors) which always has an `&` in front (e.g. `&kp` for a **k**ey **p**ress), followed by any details for that behavior.
 Resetting to bootloader is just [`&bootloader`](https://zmk.dev/docs/behaviors/reset) while the letter `Z` is [`&kp Z`](https://zmk.dev/docs/behaviors/key-press).
 And "select Bluetooth profile #1" is [`&bt BT_SEL 1`](https://zmk.dev/docs/behaviors/bluetooth)).
 Read [the docs](https://zmk.dev/docs/) closely.

-Using [nickcoutsos's in-browser keymap editor](https://nickcoutsos.github.io/keymap-editor), which provides a GUI for editing keymap files, can be very helpful.

 ### After disconnecting the keyboard from Bluetooth, it won't reconnect.

 #### Forget the Bluetooth connection on both the keyboard and the host, then try re-pairing.